-Everyone thinks they have a lot to offer an employer, particularly those who have a lot of work experience.
-It’s natural to write their resume from their own point of view.
-Since they are the subject of the resume, they, therefore write subjectively.
+Everyone thinks they have a lot to offer an employer, particularly those who have a lot of direct experience.
+It’s natural for them to write their resume from their own point of view, filling their resumes with job experience.
 But what about the employer?
 Where is he in the resume-writing process?
-The employer is the object of the resume so shouldn’t we have him in mind, his point of view, when writing their resumes, and that approach is just wrong.
+To their detriment, resume-writers seldom have the employer in mind, his point of view, when writing their resumes, and that approach is just wrong.

-In other words, put yourself in his shoes.
-You have received 100 resumes over five days in response to your ad for a Shipper/Receiver for your warehouse.
-Now, over the weekend, you must sit down and try to whittle a hundred same-old-same-old, humdrum, mind-numbing resumes (that could have been written by a robot), down to five, (even remotely) qualified, candidates to call in for an interview.
+Put yourself in his shoes.
+You have received 300 resumes over five days in response to your ad for a Shipper/Receiver for your warehouse.
+Now, over the weekend, you must sit down and try to whittle three hundred same-old-same-old, humdrum, mind-numbing resumes (that could have been written by a robot), down to five, even remotely qualified candidates to call in for an interview.

-Are you excited to get started reading the endless, repetitious, yawn-invoking lists of bluntly-stated job duties people list on their resumes thinking they are showing you all their great experience and skills?
+Are you excited to get started reading the endless, repetitious, yawn-invoking lists of job duties people list on their resumes thinking they are showing you all their great experience and skills?
 You’ve advertised for a Shipper/Receiver.
 Are you the least bit interested in someone’s daycare duties 15 years ago?
-Multiply that kind of resume by 100.
+Multiply that kind of resume by 300.
 Sound like a fun weekend?

 If you are sending out resumes and getting no response, chances are very good your resume is not good.
 It is not responsive to the job ad (and as I’ve pointed out many times, if you aren’t writing your resume for a specific job, your wasting your time.
 If you are sending out resumes that contain a lot of meaningless information that is irrelevant to the employer, and it is written from your perspective, the chances you’ll be invited to interviews is very low.

 Give the Employer What He Needs